jeyries/jeyries.github.io/_posts/2018-09-08-pimp-my-app-part-2-swift.md

 date: 2018-09-08
 ---

+In this article, I explain how I update my app to the latest Swift version.

 Automatic migration from Swift 2 to Swift 4 is not available.
 Don't worry you can still get some help and Xcode does quite a good job at hinting you in order to perform this update.

 First thing to do after opening the project is to change the build setting SWIFT_VERSION to the latest Swift version (here Swift 4.2).